 45 Actions To Help You Collect Every Penny You Are Owed

-Getting paid on time is vital for cash flow and business survival.
+Getting paid on time is vital for cash flow, business survival and the overall economy.

 How to protect yourself against late payments

 Use our 'Getting Paid' checklist.
 It contains 45 ideas to help you get paid on time and actions you can take when payments are late.

 1. Do you have a standard credit enquiry form – and is it used for every new customer?

 2. Do you take full contact details?